Introduction to Docker

 node:alpine

-is a relative directory to ./
+is a relative directory to./

 npm start

-command to start the application.docker build . -t xeusteerapat/nodejs-simple-web
+docker build . -t xeusteerapat/nodejs-simple-web

 then run the container